There are only three major atmospheric cells that extend from the equator to the poles.

-Needless to say, Earth receives nearly all its atmospheric heat energy from the sun.
+Needless to say, Earth receives nearly all its climate system heat energy from the sun.
 Only a tiny fraction comes from Earth's inner molten core.

 Idealized view of Atmospheric Circulation